 Do not use a washcloth to dry your tattoo, as they can harbor bacteria.
 Instead, gently pat the area dry with a clean paper towel.

-Wash your tattoo gently once or twice daily and keep applying that Soothing Gel after each wash to keep everything calm and hydrated.
+Remember to wash your tattoo gently and keep applying that Soothing Gel after each wash to keep everything calm and hydrated.
 When you wash, you might notice a little bit of ink running into the sink, but this is just excess ink that’s come up through your skin.

-Avoid using products like Vaseline or Aquaphor, Neosporin, or anything that includes petroleum jelly in the ingredients list.
+Avoid using products with petroleum jelly in the ingredients list.
 These products can damage your newly acquired ink and disrupt the natural healing process.
 Tattoo lotions or creams containing harsh perfumes and chemicals can also cause damage to the skin and affect the healing process.

 We recommend our specially-made tattoo aftercare product, the Mad Rabbit Soothing Tattoo Gel.
 We’ve included naturally hydrating ingredients to give that freshly inked and healing skin exactly what it’s craving.

 Don’t overdo the moisturizer either, or your tattoo won’t be able to breathe!
-Applying a thin layer of our Soothing Gel after each wash is typically enough to keep it hydrated (but able to breathe) for several hours at the least.
+Applying a thin layer of our Soothing Gel after each wash is typically enough to keep it hydrated (but able to breathe) for at least several hours.
+This gel is formulated for maximum moisturization while still allowing the skin to heal naturally and air dry.
+New ink thrives when you follow a regular schedule and stick with a few proven ingredients.

 You can also reach for our Balm Stick for extra dry areas that need some love.
 Just be sure to wipe off the end of the stick to prevent any cross-contamination (and don’t use it on new tattoos!).